 On campus, the Mensa (dining hall), located in the vicinity of the FUBiS offices and classrooms, offers a wide selection of inexpensive food.
 Here, students can enjoy nutritious lunches, vegan/ vegetarian, and at least one organic meal.
 In addition, salads, antipasti, bagels, cakes, rolls, and fast-food style meals are available.

 FUBiS will assign you to a double room in the Steps Hotel Berlin.
-You will receive detailed information about your accommodation and the move-in procedure a few weeks before the course starts in Berlin.
+You will receive detailed information about your accommodation and the move-in procedure before the course starts in Berlin.

 Housing is provided from the first Saturday until the last Saturday of the two-week course programme in Berlin.
 Should you want to arrive before the official arrival and move-in day (or stay longer than the official day of departure and move-out) you will need to arrange individual accommodation for the extra days yourself.